 - a.
 Unmet

 - b.
 Met

 - c.
-Met
+Unmet

 - d.
-Met
+Unmet

 Comments:

-a.
-76% for 19-20; 70% for 20-21; do not know 21-22 yet
+- a.
+75% for 19-20 do not know 20-21 yet

 - b.
-FA21 86%; SP22 78%
+FA20 85%; SP21 77%

 - c.
-2020 61%; 2021 75%
+19-20 scores only will get 20-21 scores in the fall

-- d.
-SP22 0.12 above national percentage
+- d. -.49 below national average

-School of Medical Sciences

-There has been no activity toward this objective

-Goal: Unmet

-2. Implement the assessment plan for measuring student success in general education and gateway courses; this includes specific measures of student learning and success.
+- 2. Implement the assessment plan for measuring student success in general education and gateway courses; this includes specific definition and measures of student success.

-Paul V. Hamilton School of Arts, Humanities, and Social Sciences

-The ETS Proficiency Profile exam, COMM 200 speech analysis, writing skills analysis, and localized questions in several subjects are analyzed to determine student proficiency in general education.
-For the PPE, students not passing the test within one standard deviation of the mean must undergo remedial work before graduation.
-Seven students were referred to Students Services this Spring.
+The ETS Proficiency Profile exam, COMM 200 speech analysis, writing skills analysis, and localized questions are analyzed to determine student proficiency in general education.
+Students not passing the tests within one standard deviation of the mean must undergo remedial work before graduation.
+Four students were referred to Students Services this Spring for this purpose.

-Goal: Met

-Carter & Moyers School of Education

-CMSOE students participate in the measurements of student success while enrolled in their Gen Ed courses.

-Goal: Met

-QEP
+OEP

 - a.
-Student Surveys pre- and post-scores using T-Test show a statistical difference.

-- b.
-4-year & 5-year graduation rates for first generation students to be at 45% and 50%.
+Student Surveys pre- and post scores using T-Test show a statistical difference. - b.
+4-year & 5-year graduation rates for first generation students to be at 45% and 50%. - c.

-- c.
 4-year & 5-year graduation rates for first-time, full-time, bachelor's degree seeking freshman.

 Goal:

 - a.
-Met
+Unmet

 - b.
-Unmet Too Early
+Unmet

 - c.
-Unmet Too Early
+Unmet

 Comments:

-- a. p<.001 - b.
+- a.
+Not a statistical positive difference low response rates. - b.
 Will measure in 2023 and 2024 for the Fall 2019 & 2020 cohorts. - c.
-Will measure in 2023 and 2024 for the Fall 2019 & 2020 cohorts.
-School of Medical Sciences There has been no activity toward this objective Goal: Unmet 3.
+Will measure in 2023 and 2024 for the Fall 2019 & 2020 cohorts. - 3.
 Implement the assessment plan for measuring the persistence of students participating in general education and gateway courses at LMU; this includes specific definition and measures of student success and target groups of students.

-Paul V. Hamilton School of Arts, Humanities, and Social Sciences Persistence in completing GE coursework is measured by advisors during advisement as well as numbers of students completing CIVX 300 in any given semester.
-Civx 300 can only be registered for when a student has completed GE coursework Goal: Met Carter & Moyers School of Education CMSOE students participate in the measurements of student success while enrolled in their Gen Ed courses.
-Goal: Met QEP - a.
+Persistence in completing GE coursework is measured by advisors during advisement as well as numbers of students completing LNCN300 any given semester.
+LNCN300 can only be registered for when a student has completed GE coursework (LNCN300 is not CIVX300).

+This was not a plan for the CSON

+OEP

+- a.
 Syllabi review with 80% scores above 3 on 4-point rubric - b.
 Syllabi improvement with student and faculty focus groups to be at 80% - c.
 Assignment review with 85% scores above a 3 on a 4-point rubric - d.
 Assignment improvement in student focus groups with 80% - e.
-Show statistical difference between mean pre- and post- faculty training surveys Goal:
+Show statistical difference between mean pre- and post- faculty training surveys

+Goal:

 - a.
-Met
+Unmet

 - b.
 Met

 - c.
-Met
+Unmet

 - d.
 Met

 - e.
-Met/Unmet
+Met

 Comments:

 - a.
-SP22 87.55 % - b.
-Positive responses from students and faculty at 88-89% - c.
-SP22 88% - d.
-Positive responses from students for assignments 88 % Showed positive difference for FA21 and not for SP22 (small size) School of Medical Sciences There has been no activity toward this objective Goal: Unmet Responsibility: QEP Steering Committee, Academic Affairs, Academic Services, Student Affairs, CTLE, QEP Director, Campus-wide involvement in a variety of levels.
+Drastic improvement with 76.3% SP21 but still not at 80% - b.
+Positive responses from students and faculty at 88-96% - c.
+Improvement with 75% FA20 and 84% SP21 - d.
+Positive responses from students for assignments 88-97% - e.
+Showed positive difference for FA20 and SP21

+Responsibility: QEP Steering Committee, Academic Affairs, Academic Services, Student

+Affairs, CTLE, QEP Director, Campus-wide involvement in a variety of levels.

 Time Frame: 2019-2024.

 Resources Required: Budgetary allocation for the implementation and completion of the QEP.
 Involvement of constituencies across campus to implement Transparent Learning methodologies throughout selected General Education and Gateway courses.

 Assessment: Data collected during the initial development of the QEP establishes the baseline for an assessment of the existence and level of transparent principles already found throughout LMU's undergraduate curriculum (specific to General Education and Gateway courses).
 Transparency will be assessed across the curriculum as additional transparent principles are added to the curriculum with the intent of improving student success through the breaking down of barriers to understanding.

 Use of Results: Data will be used to measure improvements in student learning/success compared to the baseline data.

 Strategic Goal 2: